JayKym/hello-world/README.md

 # hello-world
 For the culture
 I am Jay.
-I am learning this shit.
+I am learning this platform.
 Hello world.